Defining quality curriculum

-It’s been a powerful shift seeing districts, and public and private schools, opt to design their own curriculum rather than beholden to textbook publishers.
-But as we all know, with great power comes great responsibility.
-The best intentions could easily go awry with all of the elements needed to deliver a coherent, guaranteed and viable curriculum.
-While many people are familiar with these terms, let’s do a quick recap of those descriptions to see how schools and districts can ensure quality with such a wide variation of factors.
+It’s been a powerful shift seeing districts, public and private schools opt to design their own curriculum rather than beholden to textbook publishers.
+But as we all know. with great power comes great responsibility.
+The best intentions could easily go awry with all of the elements needed to deliver coherent, guaranteed and viable curriculum.
+While many people are familiar with these terms, let’s do a quick recap of those descriptions to check in on how can a district or a school ensure produce that quality with such a wide variation of factors.

 Also called “aligned curriculum,” coherent curriculum in the education community means it’s well designed to be thoughtful, free of gaps and redundancies, and consistently and appropriately prepares the student for the next level of learning.
 Coherence should be aligned across not only standards and units, but lessons, assessments, grade levels, age appropriateness and subject areas.
 And this applies to districts across schools as well.
-Alternatively, examples of incoherent curriculum could happen accidentally when teachers don’t know what other teachers are using, and as a result could be accidentally teaching the same standard in different ways, or inappropriately for the grade level.
+Alternatively, examples of incoherent curriculum could happen accidentally when teachers don’t know what other teachers are using, and as a result could be accidentally teaching the same standard in different ways, or in appropriately for the grade level.
+Or horizontally, where a ninth grade algebra student in California could be learning different skills than an algebra student in Maine.

-A coherent curriculum is clearly going to hinge on this practice.
+Coherent curriculum is clearly going to hinge on this practice.
 Stakeholders and users alike must be able to see which standards are being used, how students are being prepared for the next level concepts, and how they’re being assessed consistently.
-For schools using software to manage their curriculum design, be sure it offers different views for stakeholder roles, and some sort of top level dashboard to track progress.
+Admins, teachers, department heads, curriculum directors, district personnel, application of state standards will need various roles of transparency for this to be effective.
+For schools using software to manage their curriculum design, be sure ti offers different views for stakeholder roles, and some sort of top level dashboard to track progress.

 The curriculum design system ideally should manage version control, so that all users automatically see the most current version and not duplicate work that has already been done.
 Additionally, the cloud-based system should be flexible enough for everyone to be able to not only hit their individual objectives, but give and receive real-time feedback to collectively contribute to the desired goals of the team.
 Collaboration offers yet another way to help elevate teacher growth of lower-performing teachers.